 On day 4 our local guide will join us as we head down to the lowest point on Earth, the famous Dead Sea, known for its unbelievably buoyant waters, the healing effects of its minerals, and the beauty of the surrounding landscape.

-Our time in this area is all about exploring then relaxing, hiking then soaking, getting active then reaping the rewards.
-Travel time on the road is less than 2 hours, but the variety of landscape is pretty incredible!
+This day is all about exploring then relaxing, hiking then soaking, getting active then reaping the rewards.
+Travel distances on this day are quite short, but the variety of landscape is pretty incredible!

 Days 5, and 6